kadena-community/kadena.js/packages/apps/docs/README.md

   For more information about installing `pnpm` on different operating systems, see [Installation](https://pnpm.io/installation).

   Run `pnpm --version` to verify that you have `pnpm` installed and the version you are running.

+- You have run `pnpm setup` to add pnpm to your PATH environment variable and updated your terminal to use the new PATH.

 ## Set up a local development environment